wkta/adventure-simulator/README.md

 `npm run compile`
 `npm run game-server`

+(for unstable experiments, you can go `npm run evo-server`

 ### Test the client
 Open a different terminal, go back to the root folder and type:
 `python run_game.py`